anonymousmani/ftpcracker/README.md

 - **Logging and Output**: Provides detailed logging of login attempts and successes, making it useful for security auditing and analysis.

-- **Educational**: Offers insights into the importance of secure credentials and the risks of weak passwords, serving as a valuable educational tool for cybersecurity enthusiasts and professionals.
+- ** 👮 Educational**: Offers insights into the importance of secure credentials and the risks of weak passwords, serving as a valuable educational tool for cybersecurity enthusiasts and professionals.

 ## 💻 Usage